+Under our \$700 million unsecured credit agreement, \$439 million of borrowings were outstanding as of December 31, 2022.
 We believe cash flows from operations and availability under our Credit Agreement will be adequate to cover our operations and business needs over the next twelve months.
-As of December 31, 2021, we had cash and cash equivalents of approximately \$302 million and availability under our Credit Agreement of \$350 million, for a total liquidity of approximately \$652 million.
+As of December 31, 2022, we had cash and cash equivalents of \$292 million and availability under our Credit Agreement of \$261 million, for a total liquidity of approximately \$553 million.
+For more information on the revolving credit agreement, see Note 13 to the Consolidated Financial Statements.

-As of December 31, 2021, \$273.3 million of our total cash and cash equivalents was held by non-U.S. subsidiaries.
-The accumulated undistributed earnings of the Company's foreign operations not targeted for repatriation to the U.S. were approximately \$190.2 million at December 31, 2021, and are intended to remain indefinitely invested in foreign operations.
+As of December 31, 2022, \$273.2 million of our total cash and cash equivalents was held by non-U.S. subsidiaries.
+The accumulated undistributed earnings of the Company's foreign operations not targeted for repatriation to the U.S. were in excess of \$201 million at December 31, 2022, and are intended to remain indefinitely invested in foreign operations.
 Our cash planning strategy includes repatriating current earnings in excess of working capital requirements from certain countries in which our subsidiaries operate.
 While we have been successful in such endeavor to date, there can be no assurance that we will be able to cost effectively repatriate funds in the future.
 Repatriating such cash from certain jurisdictions may also result in additional withholding taxes.